Your HIV status does not have to determine whether you get life cover.

-This insurance is either very expensive or difficult to obtain for someone who has tested for HIV.
-It is believed in the insurance circles that the risk of dying for an HIV positive person is high as a result insurance companies refuse to give life insurance to the infected despite a lot of people living longer lives due to antiretroviral drugs.
+This insurance is either very expensive or difficult to obtain for someone who has tested positive for HIV.
+It is believed, within insurance circles that the risk of dying for an HIV positive person is high and, as a result, insurance companies refuse to give life insurance to the infected despite a lot of people living longer lives due to antiretroviral drugs and other medical advancements.

 What is Life insurance?

 Life insurance is a policy that pays out a certain amount of money when the policy holder passes away.
 Life insurance is the most popular product in the insurance family.
 The high demand for it has prompted companies to offer various types of life insurance to meet the needs of various segments of society.